The Story Behind the SwitchGrade

 I started noticing more and more riders with their saddles nosed-down.
 But coming in with a freeride bias, while I completely understood the benefits of nosing down for climbs, the idea of keeping the saddle that way for descending sounded horrible.
 After nearly two decades of riding with either a flat or slightly upturned saddle, nosing up sounded like hell on my taint, not to mention raising the spectre of chronic back pains and numb nuts threatening a hard return (pun intended).
 Add to that my short inseam and history of crushing seat rails (I now keep a spare post and saddle in my vehicle ), and the idea of an uptilted saddle was a hard no. Still, I was curious...

-I started down an exhaustive primary and secondary research path to understand the current and prior state of technology and IP, where the gaps lay.
+I started down an exhaustive primary and secondary research path to understand the current and prior state of technology and IP, and where the gaps lay.
 Then I did my best to assess market needs and demand, developing pro-forma financials and in-depth what-if analyses to assess whether this expensive journey might be worth the risk.
-I then talked real riders, and consumed any and every article, video, forum topic, white paper, sound byte, podcast, Instapost, and story related to saddle tilt, actual and effective seat tube angles, bike fit, bike geometry, and the biomechanics of cycling.
+I then talked to real riders, and consumed any and every article, video, forum topic, white paper, sound byte, podcast, Instapost, and story related to saddle tilt, actual and effective seat tube angles, bike fit, bike geometry, and the biomechanics of cycling.

 In summary what I found was a lot of conflicting information, problems for riders at both ends of the height spectrum, challenges for bike and seatpost manufacturers, a clear lack of understanding of the pros and cons of saddle tilt, divisive and tribal stances related to tilt vs don't tilt, and waaay more research on road biking vs mountain biking.
 The topic of saddle positions was clearly polarizing (just look at the upvotes and comments anytime a nose-down saddle shows up on Pinkbike).